 {

-public string session { get; set; }
+public string? session { get; set; }

-public string message { get; set; }
+public string? text { get; set; }

 }